-These functions may be used in performance plots, Monte Carlo analysis and 3D plotting.
-They may also be applied directly to single curves, which is what we will illustrate now.
-Load the file PERF2 and run transient analysis.
-When the run is complete, click on the Go To Performance button, and drag the dialog box to the middle of the screen.
+MC8 provides a group of functions for measuring performance-related curve characteristics.
+They can be used for performance plots, Monte Carlo analysis, 3D plotting and may also be applied directly to single curves.
+To illustrate, load the PERF2 circuit and run transient analysis.
+When the run is done, click on the

+Go To Performance it button, and drag the dialog box to the middle of the screen.
 The dialog box should look like this: